 MP for Sunderland Central

-Lewis Atkinson is the Labour (Co‑op) MP for Sunderland Central, elected in 2024.
-He serves on several committees, including the Home Affairs Committee, the Petitions Committee, and the Statutory Instruments (Joint and Select) committees, and has previously sat on committees for the Sustainable Aviation Fuel Bill and the Terminally Ill Adults (End of Life) Bill.
+Lewis Atkinson is the Labour and Co‑operative MP for Sunderland Central, first elected in July 2024.
+He serves on several parliamentary committees, including the Home Affairs Committee (from 27 October 2025) and the Petitions Committee (from 28 October 2024), as well as the Statutory Instruments (Joint) and Statutory Instruments (Select) Committees (from 14 October 2024).
+He has also participated in committee work on the Sustainable Aviation Fuel Bill and the Terminally Ill Adults (End of Life) Bill.

 Generated 21 February 2026